Our specialist menopause clinics

 This is a multidisciplinary service led by Miss Lynne Robinson with recognised national expertise in the field.

-The clinic provides a holistic approach to the management of the menopause and associated health conditions, with a focus on counselling on the personalised benefits and risks associated with using, hormone replacement therapy (HRT), alternative and complimentary therapies.
+The clinic provides a holistic approach to the management of the menopause and associated health conditions, with a focus on the personalised benefits and risks associated with using, hormone replacement therapy (HRT), alternative and complimentary therapies.

 Treatment and advice incorporate the best evidence and uses the framework of the NICE guideline (2015) Menopause: Diagnosis and Management and British Menopause Society guidance.
 It is individualised according to personal health risks and benefits.
 The advice is aimed at relieving symptoms and promoting long-term health.